 We consent to the incorporation by reference in the registration statements (Nos.
-333-84234, 333-84236 and 333-84238) on Form S-8 of UnitedGlobalCom, Inc. and subsidiaries of our report dated March 31, 2003, except as to Note 21 to the consolidated financial statements, which is as of April 9, 2003, with respect to the consolidated balance sheet of UnitedGlobalCom, Inc. and subsidiaries as of December 31, 2002, and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity (deficit), and cash flows for the year then ended, which report appears in this December 31, 2002, Annual Report on Form 10-K of UnitedGlobalCom, Inc.
+333-84234, 333-84236 and 333-84238) on Form S-8 of UnitedGlobalCom, Inc. and subsidiaries of our report dated March 31, 2003, except as to Notes 21 and 22 to the consolidated financial statements, which are as of April 9, 2003 and November 12, 2003, respectively, with respect to the consolidated balance sheet of UnitedGlobalCom, Inc. and subsidiaries as of December 31, 2002, and the related consolidated statements of operations and comprehensive income (loss), stockholders' equity (deficit), and cash flows for the year then ended, which report appears in this December 31, 2002, Annual Report on Form 10-K/A of UnitedGlobalCom, Inc.

-Our report dated March 31, 2003, except as to Note 21 to the consolidated financial statements, which is as of April 9, 2003, contains an explanatory paragraph that states that the Company's primary operating subsidiary (United Pan-Europe Communications, N.V.) is currently under bankruptcy court supervision in both the United States and in The Netherlands, has suffered recurring losses from operations and is currently in default under certain of its significant bank credit facilities and senior notes and senior discount note agreements, which has resulted in a significant net working capital deficiency and raises substantial doubt about its ability to continue as a going concern.
+Our report dated March 31, 2003, except as to Notes 21 and 22 to the consolidated financial statements, which is as of April 9, 2003 and November 12, 2003, respectively, contains an explanatory paragraph that states that the Company's primary operating subsidiary (United Pan-Europe Communications, N.V.) is currently under bankruptcy court supervision in both the United States and in The Netherlands, has suffered recurring losses from operations and is currently in default under certain of its significant bank credit facilities and senior notes and senior discount note agreements, which has resulted in a significant net working capital deficiency and raises substantial doubt about its ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of that uncertainty.